MFI (retailer)

+MFI Limited is an online British furniture & homewares retailer.
+Originally founded in 1964 by Noel Lister and Donald Searle as Mullard Furniture Industries.
+At its peak, it was one of the largest suppliers of fitted kitchens and bedroom furniture in the United Kingdom, operating primarily from out-of-town retail parks.

+The company offered a wide range of furniture products, including items for bedrooms, bathrooms, kitchens, living rooms, dining areas, and home offices.

+Despite its early success, MFI faced recurring financial difficulties in later years, undergoing multiple changes of ownership.
+The MFI brand was relaunched twice by Victoria Plumb: first in 2011 and then under its new name VictoriaPlum.com in 2016.

+VictoriaPlum.com (including the MFI brand) was acquired from administration by rival Victorian Plumbing in 2024.
+Victorian Plumbing shut down the company a few months later in October 2024.
+However, this did not affect the MFI brand, as Victorian Plumbing is relaunching it.

 History

 The MFI Retail business was founded in 1964 as Mullard Furniture Industries by two British men, Noel Lister and Donald Searle, who previously traded in war surplus goods.
 It was named after Searle's wife's maiden name.
 The company became a public company in 1971, as MFI Warehouses (the Group).
 An external manager, Derek Hunt, was recruited soon afterwards.

 In 1982, owners of Hygena, Norcros, were looking to dissolve the company and sell the Hygena name.
 This was purchased jointly in 1982 by MFI Group and Malcolm Healey's company; Humber Kitchens.

 In the 1980s, the group entered into partnerships, notably in 1985 with Asda.
 The Asda connection was soon dissolved over concerns about the company's future, and there was a management buy-out in October 1987.
 Also in MFI took full control of Hygena in 1987, buying Healey out for £200 million.
 In November 1988, MFI acquired Schreiber Furniture.

 With the advent of out of town shopping during the 1980s, MFI Retail opened a host of stores in such developments.
 In 1985, it was the very first tenant of the Merry Hill Shopping Centre at Brierley Hill in the West Midlands, opening a new store, which within four years, was part of the largest shopping complex in Western Europe.